zsadov1/Carfree/README.md

 ## Usage

 Users are asked to give their current location, after which they will enter their desired destination.
-Carfree with show them a polyline for walking directions and travel time.
-It also lets you know the age old question "Is it gone rain?"
+Carfree will show them a polyline for walking directions and display travel time to the left of the map.
+Our service also answers the age old question "Is it gone rain?"

 ## Gen 2 Options